Moduli Spaces of $\alpha$-stable Pairs and Wall-Crossing on $\mathbb{P}^2$: Wall-Crossing among Moduli Spaces of -stable Pairs

 The first zero term is clear as before.
 The last term comes from $\Ext^0(\cO,\cO_Q)=\Hom(\CC\cdot(1), H^0(\cO_Q))$ and $H^1(\cO_Q)=0$.
 Thus

 Lastly we should check that the normal spaces of the flipping loci in each wall-crossing have the expected dimensions.
 That is, under the same notation as above, we should check

-But these are easily checked by using diagram of the form \eqref{eq1-4} since the extension groups of the second order are all vanished. \end{proof} We state a similar theorem for $\bM^{\alpha}(5,-1)$ for later use.
+But these are easily checked by using a diagram of the form \eqref{eq1-4} since the extension groups of the second order are all vanished. \end{proof} We state a similar theorem for $\bM^{\alpha}(5,-1)$ for later use.
 We omit the proof since it is parallel with that of Theorem \ref{mainthm2}. \begin{theo} There exist wall-crossing diagrams among $\bM^{\alpha}(5,-1)$

 such that the above arrows are all smooth blow-up morphisms and the walls occur at $\alpha=6$ and $1$.
-Moreover, the blow-up centers are a $\PP^4$-bundle over $\bM^{0^+}(4,-2)\times \bM(1,1)$ and a $\PP^3$-bundle over $\bM^{0^+}(4,-1)\times \bM(1,1)$, respectively. \end{theo} Similar with Remark \ref{rem3}, the wall-crossing loci in Theorem \ref{prop3} can be explained in a geometric way.
+Moreover, the blow-up centers are $\PP^4$-bundle over $\bM^{0^+}(4,-2)\times \bM(1,1)$ and $\PP^3$-bundle over $\bM^{0^+}(4,-1)\times \bM(1,1)$, respectively. \end{theo} Similarly as in Remark \ref{rem3}, the wall-crossing loci in Theorem \ref{prop3} can be explained in a geometric way.
 Again, each wall-crossing is very similar to that of \cite[\S 10.3]{coskun}.